-Concept of a function, domain, range; image (value).

-Odd and even functions.

-Composite functions.
-Identity function.

-One-to-one and many-to-one functions.
-Inverse function $f^{-1}$ , including domain restriction.
-Self-inverse functions.

-The graph of a function; its equation y = f(x).

-Investigation of key features of graphs, such as maximum and minimum values, intercepts, horizontal and vertical asymptotes and symmetry, and consideration of domain and range.

-The graphs of the functions with absolute value sign and reciprocal functions.

-Transformations of graphs: translations; stretches; reflections in the axes.
-The graph of the inverse function as a reflection in y=x.

-The rational function and its graph.
+- Concept of a function, domain, range; image (value). - Odd and even functions. - Composite functions.
+Identity function. - One-to-one and many-to-one functions.
+Inverse function f-1, including domain restriction.
+Self-inverse functions. - The graph of a function; its equation y = f(x). - Investigation of key features of graphs, such as maximum and minimum values, intercepts, horizontal and vertical asymptotes and symmetry, and consideration of domain and range. - The graphs of the functions with absolute value sign and reciprocal functions. - Transformations of graphs: translations; stretches; reflections in the axes.
+The graph of the inverse function as a reflection in y= x. - The rational function and its graph.
 The exponential and logarithmic functions and their graphs.
-Polynomial functions and their graphs.

-The factor and remainder theorems.
-The fundamental theorem of algebra.

-Solving quadratic equations using the quadratic formula.
-Use of the discriminant to determine the nature of the roots.

-Solving polynomial equations both graphically and algebraically.

-Sum and product of the roots of polynomial equations.

-Solution of $a^x = b$ using logarithms.

-Use of technology to solve a variety of equations, including those where there is no appropriate analytic approach.

-Solutions of $g(x) \ge f(x)$ .

-Graphical or algebraic methods, for simple polynomials up to degree 3.

-Use of technology for these and other functions.
+Polynomial functions and their graphs. - The factor and remainder theorems.
+The fundamental theorem of algebra. - Solving quadratic equations using the quadratic formula.
+Use of the discriminant to determine the nature of the roots. - Solving polynomial equations both graphically and algebraically. - Sum and product of the roots of polynomial equations. - Solution of $a^x = b$ using logarithms. - Use of technology to solve a variety of equations, including those where there is no appropriate analytic approach. - Solutions of $g(x) \ge f(x)$ . - Graphical or algebraic methods, for simple polynomials up to degree 3. - Use of technology for these and other functions.

-Topic 3: Circular functions and trigonometry
+Topic 3: Geometry and trigonometry

-The circle: radian measure of angles.
-Length of an arc; area of a sector.

-Definition of $\cos\theta$ , $\sin\theta$ and $\tan\theta$ in terms of the unit circle.
-Exact values of $\sin$ , $\cos$ and $\tan$ at a few particular points and their multiples.

-Definition of the reciprocal trigonometric ratios $\sec\theta$ , $\csc\theta$ and $\cot\theta$

-Pythagorean identities.

-Compound angle identities.
-Double angle identities.

-Composite functions of the form $f(x)=a \sin(bx+c)+d$

-Applications.

-The inverse functions $y = \arcsin(x)$ , $y = \arccos(x)$ , $y = \arctan(x)$ ; their domains and ranges; their graphs

-Algebraic and graphical methods of solving trigonometric equations in a finite interval, including the use of trigonometric identities and factorization

-The cosine rule.

-The sine rule including the ambiguous case.

-Area of a triangle as 1/2 ab sin C.

-Applications.

-Topic 4:Vectors

-Concept of a vector.

-Representation of vectors using directed line segments.

-Unit vectors; base vectors i, j, k.

-Components of a vector

-Algebraic and geometric approaches to the following:

-- the sum and difference of two vectors

-- the zero vector $\mathbf{0}$ , the vector $-\mathbf{v}$

-- multiplication by a scalar

-- magnitude of a vector

-- position vectors

-The definition of the scalar product of two vectors.
-Properties of the scalar product

-The angle between two vectors.
-Perpendicular vectors; parallel vectors

-Vector equation of a line in two and three dimensions: $\mathbf{r} \mathbf{a} + \mathbf{b} = \lambda$ .

-Simple applications to kinematics.
-The angle between two lines.

-Coincident, parallel, intersecting and skew lines; distinguishing between these cases.
-Points of intersection

-The definition of the vector product of two vectors.
-Properties of the vector product.

-Geometric interpretation of $\mathbf{v} | \mathbf{w} \times \mathbf{v} |$ .

-Vector equation of a plane.
-Use of normal vector to obtain the form $\mathbf{r} \, \mathbf{n} = \mathbf{a} \, \mathbf{n}$

-Cartesian equation of a plane.

-Intersections of: a line with a plane; two planes; three planes.
+- The circle: radian measure of angles.
+Length of an arc; area of a sector. - Definition of cosθ, sinθ and tanθ in terms of the unit circle.
+Exact values of sin, cos and tan at a few particular points and their multiples. - Definition of the reciprocal trigonometric ratios $\sec\theta$ , $\csc\theta$ and $\cot\theta$ - Pythagorean identities. - Compound angle identities.
+Double angle identities. - Composite functions of the form $f(x)=a \sin(bx+c)+d$ Applications. - The inverse functions y= arcsin(x), y= arccos(x), y= arctan(x); their domains and ranges; their graphs - Algebraic and graphical methods of solving trigonometric equations in a finite interval, including the use of trigonometric identities and factorization - The cosine rule. - The sine rule includes the ambiguous case. - Area of a triangle as 1/2 ab sin C. - Applications. - Representation of vectors using directed line segments. - Unit vectors; base vectors i, j, k. - Components of a vector

+- the sum and difference of two vectors - the zero vector ${\bf 0}$ , the vector $-{m v}$ - multiplication by a scalar - magnitude of a vector - position vectors - The definition of the scalar product of two vectors.
+Properties of the scalar product - The angle between two vectors.
+Perpendicular vectors; parallel vectors - Vector equation of a line in two and three dimensions: $r a + b = \lambda$ . - Simple applications to kinematics.
+The angle between two lines. - Coincident, parallel, intersecting and skew lines; distinguishing between these cases.
+Points of intersection - The definition of the vector product of two vectors.
+Properties of the vector product. - Geometric interpretation of $v | w \times v |$ . - Vector equation of a plane.
+Use of normal vector to obtain the form r n = a n - Cartesian equation of a plane. - Intersections of: a line with a plane; two planes; three planes.
 Angle between: a line and a plane; two planes.

-Topic 5: Statistics and probability
+Topic 4: Statistics and probability